dj1an/Cubecell_LoRa_APRS_Tracker/README.md

 ### Button Actions

-Upper Button can be used, the lower Button is hardwired to Device Reset.
+Top Button can be used, the lower Button is hardwired to Device Reset.

+* Button < 1s: Open Menu
+* Button > 1s: Send Position
+* Button > 1s in Menu: Change Setting